Barcodes in the Retail Industry

-Picture a grocery store without all those fancy cash registers, tracking mechanisms for product inventory and self-checkout counters.
+Picture a grocery store without cash registers; tracking mechanisms for product inventory and self-checkout counters.
 Now envision the long lines to pay for groceries because the cashier has to manually enter each price by hand.
 Sounds like a nightmare right?
-Without all those technological gadgets being hooked up to a network of computers and databases, grocery shipments would arrive haphazardly.
+Without those technological gadgets being hooked up to a network of computers and databases, grocery shipments would arrive haphazardly.
 The store would not know right away that ketchup needed to be ordered or discern when someone is shoplifting food items.
 Just think, it was all because of the creation of the barcode that we have to thank for faster grocery check-out lines and those new fancy self-checkout stations.

 The use of barcodes in the retail industry all started back in the late 1940’s and early 1950’s when the head of a grocery store chain wanted a technical college to figure out a way to acquire product information when a customer checked out groceries.
 This company president wanted to find a simple way to track his inventory.
 Two technical students took the idea and ran with it.